 Rainbow Valley is South Florida’s first indoor interactive playground created as a site-specific installation by contemporary artists.
 Inspired by a story of the artists’ creation, the playground is a magical dream world in which children discover Peekoo, the baby mountain, and his adventures with his new friend, Cloudy, in the magical Rainbow Valley.

 The design of the stairwell project was conceived by five college students from the visual arts program at New World School of the Arts.
 Under the direction of renowned ceramicists Carlos Alves and JC Carroll, the young artists collaborated to bring to fruition a work of art that depicts the tropical and welcoming South Florida lifestyle.
-The unique project features hand-made mosaic tiles that embellish each step of the majestic stairwell through a colorful display of iconic Florida imagery.
+The unique project features hand-made mosaic tiles of iconic Florida imagery.

 Tom Otterness is one of America’s premier public artists.
 Otterness describes Tree of Knowledge as a “biblical/judicial mix of story and image.”
 In this sculpture, the serpent of knowledge entwines a bronze tree.
 The serpent eyes an owl judge, while blind justice weighs two small human figures.
 A possum engrossed in a law book hangs upside-down, oblivious to the drama surrounding him.